 Learn how governments use internal controls to monitor payments.

+A NASBA-approved course developed by the University of Georgia for government employees.
 Internal controls are the first line of defense in assuring that payments are properly processed for goods and services received.
 Internal controls lower the chance of inadvertent errors — and intentional fraud — by ensuring that payments to vendors and others have been authorized and processed accurately.

 Internal Controls: Accounts Payable and Cash Disbursements will familiarize you with the components of a comprehensive internal control system and the importance of internal controls.
 You will also learn how to determine what is required for a proper segregation of duties within the accounts payable and cash disbursements functions.